wsbctechnicalblog/wsbctechnicalblog.github.io/content/when-should-we-automate-tests.md

 Date: 2022-01-01
 Category: Posts
 Tags: learning, testing, devops
-Slug: When should we automate tests
+Slug: when-should-we-automate-tests
-Author: Aditya Chourasiya, Mohita Kataria, Midhi Naidu
+Author: Aditya Chourasiya

-Summary: This article is gist of brainstorming session among QA team at WorkSafeBC
+Summary: This article is gist of brainstorming session among QA team(Mohita Kataria, Midhi Naidu and Aditya Chourasiya) at WorkSafeBC

    Automation is advised when tests are **prone to human error** or **complex** or if they need **repeating**, **reporting** , **execution speed** and ofcourse fetch good **return on investment**.